 While HBO execs aren’t tied to the ratings like regular commercial channels, they have to air programs that will keep viewers subscribed.
 Which of their shows will be cancelled or renewed?
 We’ll have to wait and see.

-Last update: Most recent ratings added for Betty and In Treatment.
+Last update: Most recent ratings added for The White Lotus.

 There’s lots of data that HBO execs look at when deciding whether to renew or cancel a TV series.
 The ratings for initial airings don’t play as large a role as they do on commercial stations but they are still an indication of how popular a show is.
 Here’s an updated listing of HBO’s recent/current primetime scripted shows.

 These figures are updated automatically as new ratings are released (usually a day or so after the broadcasts).
 The averages are based on the final national numbers (live plus same day viewing).
 For technical reasons, I have to resort them manually so feel free to let me know if I missed something.

 The demo numbers, which are typically most important to the broadcast networks, aren’t quite as vital to cable channels because their audiences are usually much smaller.
 Demo numbers are typically reported using the 10ths decimal place (2.4, for example).
 In the averages, I’m using an extra decimal for easier ranking.

 What do you think?
 Are you surprised by any of the ratings?
 Which shows should be doing better?
 Which one do you think will be cancelled next?